-The real heroes of Restaurant Day are the thousands of fun loving people organizing and visiting amazing one-day restaurants.
-However, a tight and active group of volunteers is needed to make sure everything runs smoothly in the background.
+The real heroes of Restaurant Day are the thousands of fun loving people setting up and enjoying amazing pop-up restaurants.
+However, a group of volunteers is helping everything run smoothly in the background.
 The event is facilitated by an association created by the Restaurant Day team.
-The members of board are Timo Santala, Kirsti Tuominen, Antti Tuomola and Jyrki Vanamo.
+The members of board are Timo Santala, Kirsti Tuominen, and Antti Tuomola.email@example.com

 The Restaurant Day photos can be used free of charge ONLY as part of journalistic communication about Restaurant Day and with a single right of publication.
 All other use must be negotiated separately with the photographer.
 The photographers name and Restaurant Day MUST be credited alongside the published photo in all cases.
 The names of the people, the photo captions and the photographer information can be found on the metadata.
 Photos must not be cropped or edited in any way that might change the main composition of the photo.